Boss Lady

 Boss Lady is an American television sitcom that aired on NBC as a summer replacement for Fireside Theatre from July 1 to September 23, 1952.

 Plot

 Gwen F. Allen was the chief executive Hillandale Homes, a construction firm.
-Her father was the chairman of the board.
+Her father was the "well-intentioned but inept" chairman of the board.
+Jeff was her boyfriend, and Aggie was the secretary.

+Episodes usually dealt with either keeping Allen's father in his position or finding a general manager who would not become infatuated with her.

 Production

 Boss Lady was a production of Wrather Television Productions, Inc. Jack Wrather and Bob Mann were co-producers.
 Mann also wrote the scripts, and Bill Russell directed.
+Episodes were recorded on film with no laugh track.